Are Timeshare Fees Tax Deductible

 Most fees that timeshare owners are likely to incur – including closing costs, special assessments, and annual maintenance fees, are not tax-deductible.

-Timeshare Maintenance Fees
+Variable Costs of Timeshare Maintenance

 Because most timeshare resorts have now transitioned to a “points-based” or “right to use” model – which doesn’t confer deeded real estate ownership to the consumer – It is not permitted to take a mortgage interest deduction.